Fast-changing technologies: risks and benefits

 The transhumanist stance

-One more quick note on the subject of ethics.
+I’ll insert here one additional quick comment on the subject of ethics.
 Answers to the question “what should we do” generally presuppose a view about which kinds of state of being are more virtuous.

-One group of ethical views tends to regard the lives of people in the long-distant past as somehow the most virtuous.
-These people – founders and leading figures of religions – are said to provide role models for us to seek to emulate.
+One family of ethical views tends to regard the lives of certain people in the long-distant past as somehow the most virtuous.
+These people – such as founders and leading figures of religions – are said to provide role models for us to seek to emulate.

-Another group of ethical views tends to look to elements of the present day, or the recent past, as models that the lifestyles of all people should attain.
+Another family of ethical views tends to look to elements of the present day, or the recent past, as models that the lifestyles of all people should attain.

 The Singularity Principles make neither of these assumptions.
-Instead, it is an example of what can be called “the transhumanist stance” – the view that people in the future (including the near future) can attain levels of wellbeing, consciousness, and virtue, far in excess of what has been attained at any previous period in history.
+Instead, they conform to what can be called “the transhumanist stance” – the view that people in the future (including the near future) can attain levels of wellbeing, consciousness, and virtue, that radically surpass what has been attained at any previous period in history.

-What will enable that uplift is wise application of the possibilities provided by new technology:
+What will enable that uplift is wise application of the possibilities provided by new technology – technologies that can significantly improve: